MicrosoftDocs/CloudAppSecurityDocs/CloudAppSecurityDocs/cloud-discovery-anonymizer.md

     - You can set the data from an [automated upload for a new data source](discovery-docker.md) to be anonymized by selecting  **Anonymize private information** when you add the new data source.
     ![Anonymize log data.](media/anonymize-autolog.png)

-    - You can set the default in Cloud App Security to anonymize all data from both snapshot reports from uploaded log files and continuous reports from log collectors as follows:
+    - You can set the default in Defender for Cloud Apps to anonymize all data from both snapshot reports from uploaded log files and continuous reports from log collectors as follows:

         1. Select **Settings** > **Cloud Discovery settings**.